 What causes glaucoma?

 The front of the eye is filled with a clear fluid called the aqueous humor, which provides nourishment to the structures in the front of the eye.
 This fluid is produced constantly by the ciliary body, which surrounds the lens of the eye.
-The aqueous humor then flows through the pupil and leaves the eye through tiny channels called the trabecular meshwork.
+The aqueous humor then flows through the pupil and leaves the eye through tiny drainage channels called the trabecular meshwork.
 These channels are located at what is called the drainage angle of the eye.
 This angle is where the clear cornea, which covers the front of the eye, attaches to the base (root or periphery) of the iris, which is the colored part of the eye.
 The cornea covers the iris and the pupil, which are in front of the lens.
 The pupil is the small, round, black-appearing opening in the center of the iris.
 Light passes through the pupil, on through the lens, and to the retina at the back of the eye.
 Please see the figure, which is a diagram that shows the drainage angle of the eye.

 Legend for figure: This diagram of the front part of the eye is in cross section to show the filtering, or drainage, angle.
 This angle is between the cornea and the iris, which join each other right where the drainage channels (trabecular meshwork) are located.
 The arrow shows the flow of the aqueous fluid from the ciliary body, through the pupil, and into the drainage channels.
-This figure is recreated from Understanding and Treating Glaucoma, a human anatomy board book by Tim Peters and Company Inc., Gladstone N.J.
+This figure is recreated from Understanding and Treating Glaucoma, a book by Tim Peters and Company Inc., Gladstone N.J.

 This process of producing and removing the fluid from the eye is similar to that of a sink with the faucet always turned on, producing and draining the water.
 If the sink's drain becomes clogged, the water may overflow.
-If this sink were a closed system, as is the eye, and unable to overflow, the pressure in the sink would rise.
+If this sink were a closed system, as is the eye, and unable to overflow, the pressure within the sink would rise.
 Likewise, if the eye's trabecular meshwork becomes clogged or blocked, the intraocular pressure may become elevated.
 Also, if the sink's faucet is on too high, the water may overflow.
 Again, if this sink were a closed system, the pressure within the sink would increase.
 Likewise, if too much fluid is being produced within the eye, the intraocular pressure may become too high.
-In either event, since the eye is a closed system, if it cannot remove the increased fluid, the pressure builds up and optic-nerve damage may result.
+In either event, since the eye is a closed system, if it cannot adequately remove the increased fluid, the pressure builds up and optic-nerve damage may result.

 Get breaking medical news.